United Arab Emirates Navy

 The United Arab Emirates Navy (UAEN) is the naval branch of the United Arab Emirates Armed Forces.
 It is a small force of about 3,000 personnel.
-It maintains 12 well-equipped coastal patrol boats and eight missile boats.

-Although primarily concerned with coastal defense, the Navy is constructing a six-unit class of blue water corvettes in conjunction with French shipbuilder CMN.

-The UAE maintains a battalion-sized marine force called the UAE Marines equipped with BMP-3 armoured personnel carriers from Soviet union/Russia.

-Swedish shipbuilder Swede Ship Marine have built four 24 m Amphibious Troop Transport Vessel and one 25 m Fast Supply Vessel for the UAE Navy (delivered between 2003 and 2005).
-Three additional vessels are being built by Swede Ship Marine for the UAE Navy (see Future Navy).
+While its primary role is monitoring and defending the nation's territorial waters, ensuring regional freedom of navigation, and protecting commercial sea routes, it is expanding its role to include blue-water capabilities.

 History

-The origins of the UAE Navy begin with the Abu Dhabi Defence Force (ADDF) which established a Sea Wing in 1967.
+The origins of the UAE Navy begin with the Abu Dhabi Defence Force (ADDF), which established a Sea Wing in 1967.
 The initial fleet gave Abu Dhabi a limited brown-water patrolling and protecting capability in the waters of the Persian Gulf and in the littoral region of the Northern Emirates in the Gulf of Oman.
 This included protection of the UAE's significant offshore oil and gas facilities.

 With the formation of the United Arab Emirates on 2 December 1971 and the unification of the UAE Armed Forces on 6 May 1976, the ADDF Sea Wing became the UAE Navy and continued to expand with naval facilities at Abu Dhabi port in 1975 as well as other facilities at the far west of Abu Dhabi Emirate and on the eastern coast of Fujairah at Khor Fakkan.

 The Iran-Iraq War (1980–1988) and especially the 1986 'tanker war' in the Persian Gulf culminated in the 25 November 1986 attack of Abu Dhabi's Abu Al Bukhoosh offshore oil platforms by Iranian aircraft.
 These incidents led to further expansion of the UAE's Navy assets in this period.
 The 1990s and 2000s saw further consolidation.
 In 2001, the UAE Coast Guard, which had been under the control of the UAE Ministry of Interior since 1976, was transferred to the control of the Navy.
 This change was likely in response to increased concern over the possibility of terrorist attacks on critical infrastructure in the UAE's littoral zone and on its islands in the post-9/11 world, and the effectiveness of the Coast Guard in countering this threat.
 Another change in the Navy's force structure in the 2000s was the expansion of its amphibious capability and the formation of the UAE Navy Marines (subsequently merged with the UAE Presidential Guard).

 Since 2015, the UAE Navy has been operating in the Yemen region in response to the Civil War there.